erichschulman/ag_networks/README.md

 # Food Networks!
-This is the code Repo for my Honors Thesis email me at ehs82@cornell.edu
+This is the code repo for my Honors Thesis

+email me at ehs82@cornell.edu if you're interested

 ##Software Dependencies